Qutrit-Emulator/Quhet-Emulator/Factoring/README.md

+## Note
+This can factor 261,980,999,226,229.

+I DO NOT KNOW if it will scale, if it does scale I am not responsible for how it is used; this is not intended to be used for factoring things you do not own.

 ## Abstract
 The **HPC Ouroboros Factoring Engine** is a world-first, natively classical framework capable of performing fully autonomous integer factorization via topological phase-space extraction.
 By deploying a simulated Belief Propagation (BP) execution graph, the engine effectively functionally mimics the continuous period-finding harmonic properties of **Shor's Algorithm** over consumer hardware—successfully escaping the exponential mathematical bounds that entirely plague deterministic prime-sieving techniques.